jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management
   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
 - 1.3.4 Security control frameworks
-  - A control framework is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
+  - A **security control framework**: outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
     -  **Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
         - COBIT is a documented set of best IT security practices by ISACA
         - Six key principles: